alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 You need a certificate or commercial document to export animal by-products, for example:

-* skins,leathers and wool
+* skins,hides and wool
 * bones, carsasses and blood
 * collagen or any animal part used to manufacture drugs

 You also need a certificate to export animal semen, ova, embryos and other germplasm from cattle, sheep, goats and pigs